Saving for College with a 529 Plan

 Saving for college with a 529 plan provides a variety of federal and state tax benefits.
 The earnings generated in the account are generally not subject to income taxes, allowing the investments to grow tax-free.
 And when the funds are used for qualified education expenses, the distributions are also not subject to income taxes.

 Many states also offer some form of state income tax deduction or credit for contributions made to a 529 plan.
 Often, the state's tax benefits are dependent on funding an in-state plan.
-However some states (Arizona, Kansas, Missouri, Montana and Pennsylvania) offer a tax deduction for contributing to any state plan while others (Indiana, Utah, Vermont) offer a tax credit.
+Some states offer a tax deduction for contributing to any state plan while others offer a tax credit.

 - Tuition and fees

 - Books, supplies and equipment

 - Computer or peripheral equipment, computer software or Internet access

 There are two versions of the 529 plan to choose from, depending on how you would like to save for college: